-However, despite all that, there still lie a lot of problems of starting a business in Vietnam.
+However, despite all that, there still lie a lot of problems of starting a business and also problems of living in Vietnam.
 These problems will provide severe headaches to foreign investors and can delay the start of their operations.
 While they can be solved eventually, the help of a local company or locals for that matter is likely to speed things up.
 Listed below are some of the top problems one is going to face when starting a business in Vietnam

 Getting the power lines– You cannot start a business without the proper electricity running through your building, factory or office.
 It’s one of those basic needs without which your whole life and all other activities would not function at all.
 And to make matters worse, getting the electricity running in Vietnam is one of the most difficult tasks.
 It takes almost forever to get that power lines connected.
 On average it will take 115 days to get the proper connection which is a very long time in the business period.
 Time is not the only factor here, the cost of getting electricity is also high here.
 It takes a significant amount of your cost of production to get the initial power lines.
 Once again, an inspection is done by the local power corporation before they can approve the power connection.
 The Traffic and Transport Department along with the Firefighters Prevention Department will also be doing an inspection before you can finally get the electricity.